 3. I am happy to be here.

-4. I have people who care about me and will help me if I need it.
+4. I have people who care about me and will help me if I need them.

 5. I will ask for help if I need it.